sharminshanta/data-science/README.md

 # data-science
 Data Science E-Learning

+### What is data science?
+Data science is a multidisciplinary field that combines statistics, computer science, and domain knowledge methods to extract meaningful insights and wisdom from data.
+It involves collecting, analyzing, and interpreting large amounts of structured and unstructured data to make informed decisions, predict future trends, and solve complex problems.

 ### What is data science used for?
-Data science is used to study data in following ways:
+Data science is used to study data in the following ways:
 1. Descriptive Analysis
 2. Diagnostic Analysis
 3. Predictive Analysis